 Since March 2016, the province of British Columbia requires that food processors and wineries develop and maintain a written food safety plan and sanitation plan.
 These documents form part of the winery’s food safety management programs (see GMP and HACCP programs for more information).

 At the federal level, the Safe Food for Canadians Act (SFCA) came into effect January 2019.
 Under the new Canadian SFCA regulations, food companies including wineries must maintain a product traceability program.
 They must be able to track the movement of a food or a food ingredient, one-step back (to the immediate supplier) and one-step forward (to the customer).
 Wineries that sell directly to the consumer do not need to trace wine one-step forward.
 To find out more about traceability requirements, please click here.
+In addition, refer to the Canadian Vintners Association’s webpage for additional information regarding the SFCR.

 On September 10, 2015, the US Food and Drug Administration published the Final Rule for Preventive Controls for Human Food as part of the implementation of the Food Safety Modernization Act (FSMA).
 The act was signed into law by President Obama on January 4, 2011.
 Regulations under FSMA are intended to prevent food safety risks and ensure a safe food supply.